strautomator/core/README.md

 # Strautomator Core

 This is the core module of Strautomator, and contains most of its busines logic.
-This project doesn't run by itself, but it's used by the [API](https://github.com/strautomator/api) and [Web frontend](https://github.com/strautomator/web).
+This project doesn't run by itself, but is used by the [Strautomator Web](https://github.com/strautomator/web).

+**Why having 2 distinct repos / projects, you might ask...** First because the original plan for Strautomator was to be command line tool, and not a web app.
+Second, by keeping the core login decoupled from the web frontend we can easily reuse it on Cloud Functions and other platforms.
+Win / win.

 ### Settings